Solving sparse principal component analysis with global support: Greedy heuristic for

-{We observe that even though our procedure works only with a proxy of the original function $f$ of the natural greedy heuristic, it still finds support sets $S$ that monotonically decrease this objective function.}
+We observe that even though our procedure works only with a proxy of the original function $f$ of the natural greedy heuristic, by construction it still finds support sets $S$ that monotonically decrease this objective function {(see Appendix \ref{app:monoProof} for a proof)}.